The Research Common is a place where faculty, staff, and students can get assistance with research and scholarly activities, including:

 Article Alerts - Search for articles on a subject, then receive an email whenever new articles on that subject are added.
 You can get alerts as an e-mail or RSS feed.
 Registration/account creation may be required.

-As a faculty member at RDC you have access to all our library materials, including our subscription databases.
+As a faculty member at Red Deer Polytechnic you have access to all our library materials, including our subscription databases.
 There are two main ways to explore the databases:

-If you have any questions about the resources we have available in your discipline, please contact your School Librarian.
+If you have any questions about the resources we have available in your discipline, please contact your Subject Librarian.

 Red Deer College Library